espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

 Panic Handler
 -------------

-Every error cause listed in the `Overview`_ will be handled by *panic handler*.
+Every error cause listed in the `Overview`_ will be handled by the *panic handler*.

-Panic handler will start by printing the cause of the error to the console.
+The panic handler will start by printing the cause of the error to the console.
 For CPU exceptions, the message will be similar to

 .. parsed-literal::